GoogleCloudPlatform/compute-video-demo-chef/README.md

 ## All done!

-That's it for the demo.
-You just used the Google Compute Engine LWRP to create a complete environment consisting of virtual machines (managed by Chef), persistent disks, firewall rule, and load-balancer.
+That's it for the demos.
+You just used both the `knife-google` plugin and the Google Compute Engine LWRP to create a complete environment consisting of virtual machines (managed by Chef), persistent disks, firewall rule, and a load-balancer.

-You can of course also use the [knife-google](http://docs.opscode.com/plugin_knife_google.html) to create Compute Engine instances from your Chef Workstation and bootstrap them as part of your Chef environment.
-But the knife plugin does not support features to manage other Compute Engine resources such as load-balancers.

 ## Cleaning up

-When you're done with the demo, make sure to tear down all of your instances and clean-up.
-You will get charged for this usage and you will accumulate additional charges if you do not remove these resources.
+When you're done with the demo, make sure to tear down all of your instances, disks, and other resources.
+You will be charged for this usage and you will accumulate additional charges if you do not remove these resources.

 Fortunately, there is an included recipe for deleting all of the Compute